daniel-dpq/gln_matrix/README.md

 ## Inference

 we provide a bash script and some sequence examples for model inference.
-Please change the uniclust30_database_path before running predict.sh
+Please change the uniclust30_database_path before running ./predict.sh